garrett-huggins/tcli/README.md

 # Templace CLI (tcli)

-A locally installed CLI for starting projects the quick way.
+A locally installed CLI package for starting projects the quick way.

 ## Install